 You may benefit from a lift chair if you have certain medical conditions, such as severe arthritis of the hips or knees, or neuromuscular disease.

-To get coverage from MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+To get coverage from MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance)., you need a prescription for a lift chair from a Medicare-approved physician.

 No matter what type of lift chair you choose, Medicare will only cover 80% of the chair’s lifting mechanism.

 If you need help to go from sitting to standing, a lift chair can be a lifesaver.
 People who receive Medicare are eligible to get a portion of the cost of lift chairs covered, provided certain criteria are met.